 There are three distinct memory areas in the DS89C430: scratchpad registers, program memory, and data memory.
 The registers are located on-chip but the program and data memory spaces can be on-chip, off-chip, or both.
 The DS89C430/DS89C450 have 16kB/64kB of on-chip program memory, respectively, implemented in flash memory and also have 1kB of on-chip data memory space that can be configured as program space using the PRAME bit in the ROMSIZE feature.
 The DS89C430 uses a memory-addressing scheme that separates program memory from data memory.
 The program and data segments can be overlapped since they are accessed in different manners.
 If the maximum address of on-chip program or data memory is exceeded, the DS89C430 performs an external memory access using the expanded memory bus.
 The PSEN signal goes active low to serve as a chip enable or output enable when performing a code fetch from external program memory.
 MOVX instructions activate the RD or WR signal for external MOVX data memory access.
-The program memory ROMSIZE feature allows software to dynamically configure the maximum address of on-chip program memory.
+The program memory.
 This allows the DS89C430 to act as a bootloader for an external memory.
 It also enables the use of the overlapping external program spaces.
-The lower 128 bytes of on-chip RAM serve as a register area and program stack, which are separated from the data memory.
+The lower 128 bytes of on-chip flash memory-if ROMSIZE is greater than 0-are used to store reset and interrupt vectors.
+256 bytes of on-chip RAM serve as a register area and program stack, which are separated from the data memory.